slateci/XCache/README.md

 ## Analytics / Simulation

 ### To do
-* Cache performance collection should start only after 5 cache clean ups in order to avoid startup effect.
+* reports to contain real file names.
 * Job submission with XCache in mind at US scale simulation.
 * DISABLING endpoint in AGIS when service is out.
 * Make a central registration service for multi-server caches.
 Rucio will periodically ask it for active servers at site.